 "Backstreet Boys will arrive in Latin America with their successful 'DNA World Tour', the group's biggest show tour in 18 years.
 After having sold-out shows throughout Europe and North America, the group will visit Mexico, Costa Rica, Colombia, Chile, Argentina, Uruguay, and Brazil," the organizers said in a statement.

 According to the information, the Orlando band's tour of Latin America will begin on February 21, 2020, in Mexico City and will continue on February 24 in Monterrey and 26 in Guadalajara.

 On February 28, the quintet will perform in San Jose and a day later will be in Bogota, where it will perform for the first time in the Movistar Arena.

-The last stop on the U.S. group's Latin American tour will be Brazil, where it will perform March 11 in Uberlandia, March 13 in Rio de Janeiro and March 15 in Sao Paulo.
+The last stop on the U.S. group's Latin American tour will be Brazil, where it will perform on March 11 in Uberlandia, March 13 in Rio de Janeiro, and March 15 in Sao Paulo.